dktanwar/SeuratExplorer/README.md

 ### Cell Metadata

-- support download cell metadata in `csv` format, which can be used to for further analysis.
+- support download cell metadata in `csv` format, which can be used for further analysis.

 <img src="inst/extdata/www/cell-metadata.jpg" width="100%" />